dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 * Device Configuration Integrity: Digital signatures may be applied to device configuration elements to ensure that specific configuration fragments originate from an authorized source (e.g., controller, automation system) and have not been altered in transit.
 This is useful for zero-touch provisioning and secure configuration distribution in programmable networks.

-* Telemetry and Monitoring Data: When applied to operational state or streaming telemetry data (e.g., YANG-Push updates or Subscription Notifications), provenance signatures can help verify the integrity and authenticity of data collected from network elements, especially when the data may traverse untrusted collection pipelines.
+* Telemetry and Monitoring Data: When applied to operational state or streaming(?) telemetry data (e.g., YANG-Push updates or Subscription Notifications), provenance signatures can help verify the integrity and authenticity of data collected from network elements, especially when the data may traverse untrusted collection pipelines.

 * Network-Wide Service Orchestration: In multi-vendor or multi-domain environments, provenance can be used to track and validate contributions from different orchestrators or domain controllers in composite service models.
 This enables trustable service chaining and auditability.